 c) Divorce Decree, if one or both of the contracting parties is divorced.

 d) Death Certificate of deceased spouse, if one or both contracting parties is a widow or widower.

 3. One passport-size (2"x2") photo each of parties, facing front, taken not more than six (6) months from date of submission.
 Please, sign at the side or bottom front.

 4. If the marriage took place more than a year before the actual registration of marriage, the Filipino spouses should execute and submit a duly notarized/Apostilled Declaration or Affidavit stating the reason(s) for the delayed registration.

 5. Processing fees and other pertinent information: click here

 - All the above documents must be submitted in original copies and must be in quadruplicate (four (4) photocopies each).
 The original supporting documents, after verification/evaluation of their authenticity, will be returned to the contracting parties.

-- All documents that are written in a language other than English must be translated into English through a sworn translator and duly notarized by the local Ministry of Foreign Affairs.
+- All documents that are written in a language other than English must be translated into English through a sworn translator and duly Apostilled by the competent authority in your country of residence.

 - The Consular Officer may request other documentary requirements, if deemed necessary, after evaluation of all the documents submitted.

 - In general, divorces between Filipinos are not recognized under Philippine law, wherever the decree is obtained.
 However, in the case of mixed marriages e.g. between Filipinos and foreigners, the Philippine law would allow a divorced Filipino to re-marry, if the alien ex-spouse initiated the divorce proceedings.